 The final step is using that shared vision to motivate the difficult changes needed to achieve it, including adaptive transformations of our economic systems, property rights regimes, and governance institutions.

 The Burntwood Lecture provides an opportunity for an eminent speaker to talk on a current, critical and often controversial environmental theme.
 The invited in-person audience, numbering around 150, come from the professions, universities and government, with many more attendees joining for the live stream.
-The evening will also provide an opportunity to join us in celebrating the IES's 50th anniversary.

 Julie Hill has an academic background in english, philosophy, politics and ecology, and has had a career in the environment movement.
 She is presently Chair of the UK’s Waste and Resources Action Programme, a charity working to create a world where resources are used sustainably.
 She is also Deputy Chair of the Advisory Committee for Social Sciences for the Food Standards Agency, and a Visiting Professor at the University of Surrey.
 She is a former Director of, and now an Associate of, Green Alliance, one of the UK’s foremost environmental policy organisations, as well as a former board member of the Eden Project in Cornwall and the Environment Agency for England and Wales.
 In 2021 she was appointed a non-executive member of the new Office for Environmental Protection (OEP).